oz123/awesome-c/CONTRIBUTING.md

 check the current issues, especially those tagged with 'help wanted'.
 Pull requests addressing these are particularly great!

+Additionally, if you found (or wrote!) a useful C tool, library, or anything else, please contribute it!
+Even if it falls short, we would be happy to help you improve, possibly by contributing ourselves.

+Lastly, if you notice that something is dead, or of poor quality, we would love contributions that _remove_ anything like that.
+We can't maintain the entire list without your help, and would appreciate more vigilant eyes and minds!

+## The scope of this list ##

+As per the name, ``awesome-c`` is about the C programming language.
+Specifically, any of the following are in scope:

+* Libraries and frameworks for C
+* Tutorials, books or other reference material for or about C
+* Tooling designed for use with C (even if it's not written in C)

+The following are expressly _not_ in scope for this list:

+* Scripting languages that can be embedded into C

+The following _may_ be in scope, but not necessarily:

+* Programs written in C, but not specifically for work in C

+Avoiding scope creep is important, and such avoidance begins with you.
+If in doubt, keep in mind Antoine de Saint-Exupéry's famous statement:

+_''Perfection is attained not when there is nothing left to add, but when there is nothing left to take away.''_

 ## How to contribute ##

 Now for the mechanics of the process, and some do's and don't's.

-### Ensure that everything you link to is free (as in freedom) ###
+### Ensure that code you link to is open-source ###

-This is highly important - this list *only* contains freedom-respecting things!
+This is highly important - this list *only* contains open-source things!
-If you are sending a pull request linking to code, ensure it is licensed under a freedom-respecting license.
+If you are sending a pull request linking to code, ensure it is licensed under an open-source license.
 This includes, but is not limited to:

 - Anything on the [OSI license list][1]
 - Creative Commons Zero

 If you're not sure, better to ask first.
 If it's not on the list above especially.

+### Ensure that non-code you link to comes from non-evil sources ###

+While there is no open-source requirement for non-code things, including documentation, tutorials, learning resources, and so forth, it is essential that it comes from sources which aren't evil.
+Things which are evil include, but are not limited to:

+* Amazon
+* Anything behind a paywall
+* Anything written by bigots

+If in doubt, ask!

+### Maintain a level of quality ###

+While it isn't possible to curate everything on the list, and occasionally poor things will slip through, it's essential that only good stuff ends up on this list.
+To this end, use the following questions as a guide to whether something is good:

+1. Does it contain documentation, both reference and tutorial?
+1. Does it have its own dedicated page (not just a repo)?
+1. Is this something you would use, or have used in the past, and found it good?
+1. Is it being regularly maintained?
+Are issues rotting?
+Has it been updated in the last few months?
+1. Does it have unit tests, CI, or any other code quality checks?
+If so, how thorough are they?
+Do they pass?

+The more of these questions have 'yes' answers, the more likely it is that whatever you're submitting is good.

 ### Indicate the license for anything you add clearly ###